Forth Ports Group Tax Strategy

 Reliance is placed upon external tax advisers where there is a need for specialist guidance and support, for example on acquisitions, disposals, restructuring and significant capital projects.

-However, responsibility for tax and decisions around tax remain with the Senior Accounting Officer of the Group.
+However, responsibility for tax and decisions around tax remain with the Senior Accounting Officers.

 Tax risk is one of the commercial risks to which the Group is exposed.
 Management of tax risk aims to ensure that the Group pays and collects the correct amount of tax and meets reporting and disclosure requirements whilst meeting its business objectives.